 - Someone throwing or placing a rope around his neck.

-- Any human other Lucky trying to ride him.
+- Any human other then Lucky trying to ride him.

 - Another human threatening or bullying Lucky.